zkmkarlsruhe/ofxTensorFlow2/README.md

 conda create -n myEnv python=3.7 conda activate myEnv
 ```

 With our virtual environment set up and activated we need to install the required python packages.
 A common package manager is pip.
 For each example we've listed the required packages using `pip3 freeze > requirements.txt`.
 You can easily install them by running:

 ```shell
 pip3 install -r requirements.txt
 ```

-As the training procedure and the way of configuring it varies a lot between the examples, please refer to the README.md provided in the python folder.
+As the training procedure and the way of configuring it varies a lot between the examples, please refer to the README.md provided in the `python` folder.
 Some may require to simply edit a config script and run:

 ```shell
 python3 main.py
 ```

-while others may require to feed additional information to the main.oy script.
+Others may require to feed additional information to the `main.py` script.

 #### Creating Your Own Project Models

 If you want to create your own Deep Learning project, here are some tips to guide you along the way:

-- get an __IDE__.
+* Get an __IDE__ (Integrated Development Environment) aka fancy text editor for development.
 As you will be using Python, choose a specialized IDE, e.g. Spyder (included in Anaconda) or PyCharm.
 Make sure to set the virtual environment as the interpreter for this project.
-If you choose to create the virtual environment using conda you will find a directory _envs/_ in the installation folder of anaconda.
-This directory includes a folder for every virtual environment.
-Choose the right one and go to _bin/_ and select the binary _python_ as interpreter.
+If you choose to create the virtual environment using conda you will find a subfolder `envs` in the installation folder of anaconda.
+This includes a folder for every virtual environment.
+Choose the right one and go to `bin` and select the binary _python_ as interpreter.
 This way the IDE can run and debug your projects.

-- get familiar with __Python__.
+* Get familiar with __Python__.
 The official [Python tutorial](https://docs.python.org/3/tutorial/index.html) is a great place to start.
 Python has a lot of functions in its [standard library](https://docs.python.org/3/library/index.html), but there are a lot of other external packages to look out for:
   - NumPy (efficient math algorithms and data structures)
   - Matplotlib (plotting in the style of Matlab)
-  - TensorFlow (ML library)
+  - TensorFlow 2 (ML library)

-- get familiar with __Keras__.
-Since TensorFlow v.2 Keras is the high level
-front-end of TensorFlow.
-It greatly reduces the effort of accessing common data
-structures (like labeled pictures), defining a Neural Network architecture and
-observing the training process using callbacks.
+* Get familiar with __Keras__.
+Since TensorFlow 2, [Keras](https://keras.io) is the high level front-end of TensorFlow.
+It greatly reduces the effort of accessing common data structures (like labeled pictures), defining a Neural Network architecture and observing the training process using callbacks.
 Besides that, you can always call TensorFlow's core functions such as data pipelines.

-- get some __structure__ for your project.
+* Get some __structure__ for your project.
 Your project could look a little bit like this:
-  - data/: stores scripts to download and maybe process some data
+  - `data`: stores scripts to download and maybe process some data
-  - src/: contains python code for the model, preprocessing and train, test and
+  - `src`: contains Python code for the model, preprocessing and train, test and eval procedures.
-eval procedures.
-  - main.py: often serves as a front to call the train, eval or test scripts
+  - `main.py`: often serves as a front to call the train, eval or test scripts
-  - config.py: stores high level parameters such as learning rate, batch size, etc.
-Edit this file for different experiments.
-Other formats than .py are fine too,
-but it's very easy to integrate.
-It's a good choice to save this file along with
+  - `config.py`: stores high level parameters such as learning rate, batch size, etc. Edit this file for different experiments.
+Formats other than .py are fine too, but it's very easy to integrate.
+It's a good choice to save this file along with trained models.
-trained models.
-  - requirements.txt: contains required packages
+  - `requirements.txt`: contains required packages

-- get familiar with __Machine Learning concepts__.
+* Get familiar with __Machine Learning concepts__.
 There is plenty of free information out there!
 Here is a list of material to look into:
   - [Coursera](coursera.org): created by ML expert Andrew Ng, lists free online courses for a lot of fields (including [Machine Learning](https://www.coursera.org/learn/machine-learning))
   - [Stanford CS231](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv): YouTube playlist of Stanford's Computer Vision course CS231.
   - [Machine Learning Mastery](https://machinelearningmastery.com/): a popular blog about ML techniques.
 It focuses on the practical use.

-- get familiar with __TensorFlow's__ [__Tutorials__](https://www.tensorflow.org/tutorials).
-Besides learning how to write TensorFlow code, the tutorials will teach you ML concepts like over- and underfitting.
+* Get familiar with __TensorFlow's__ [__Tutorials__](https://www.tensorflow.org/tutorials).
+Besides learning how to write TensorFlow code, the tutorials will teach you ML concepts like overfitting and underfitting.

-- get to know common __datasets__.
+* Get to know common __datasets__.
 A great place to start is [Kaggle](kaggle.com).
-Here you can find thousands of datasets and accompanying code (in form of pyhton notebooks that run in your browser).
+Here you can find thousands of datasets and accompanying code (in form of Python notebooks that run in your browser).

-- get __inspired__ and risk making __errors__!
-We can not help you with the latter but checkout this [repo](https://github.com/vibertthio/awesome-machine-learning-art) for some inspiration.
+* Get __inspired__ and risk making __errors__!
+We can not help you with the latter but check out this [repo](https://github.com/vibertthio/awesome-machine-learning-art) for some inspiration.

 Developing
 ----------